nettlesum/nettlesum.github.io/_posts/2024-11-26-hackers-vs-honeypot.markdown

 4. **SSH Client Details**:
    - **Version**: `SSH-2.0-libssh2_1.11.0`

-These Indicators of Compromise (IOCs) can be integrated into SIEM tools to enhance detection capabilities or shared with threat intelligence networks to bolster community defences.
+<br>These Indicators of Compromise (IOCs) can be integrated into SIEM tools to enhance detection capabilities or shared with threat intelligence networks to bolster community defences.
 For instance, monitoring for commands like `ps | grep '[Mm]iner'`` could help detect crypto miner-related activity across other systems.

 ## Wrapping Up